 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

-The Chinese Wine Industry is principally based on rice wine, but this doesn’t mean the grape version isn’t appreciated by the Chinese; on the contrary, the grape is considered the main ingredient of special wines, those destined to wealthy people.
+The Chinese Wine Industry is principally based on rice wine, but this doesn’t mean the grape version isn’t appreciated by the Chinese; on the contrary, grapes are considered the main ingredient of special wines, those destined for wealthy people.

-The demand for wine rapidly increases since 1990, when Chinese interest in imported products started to grow.
+The demand for wine has rapidly increased since 1990 when Chinese interest in imported products started to grow.
 During the 90’ such demand grew at such a rapid rate that the quality of products dramatically lowered because the supply wasn’t enough to satisfy it.

-Finally, when China entered the World Trade Organization in 2001, many new foreign players could import their products to China, and this event, together with the rise of the middle class’s demand, made the import of wine grow even more rapidly.
+Finally, when PRC entered the World Trade Organization in 2001, many new foreign players started importing their goods there, and this event, together with the rise of the middle class’s demand, made the import of wine grow even more rapidly.

-Today, China has the highest wine consumption growth rate in the world, which is mainly related to imported and grapes wines instead that rice wines. btw, if you are wondering does China produce wine, the answer is yes.
+Today, the country has one of the highest wine consumption growth rates in the world, which is mainly related to imported grapes wines instead that rice wines. btw, if you are wondering does China produce wine, the answer is yes.
 Check it out for yourself with this post on ice wine.

-The wine sector is one of those sectors that suffer the most in China.
+The wine industry is one of those sectors that suffer the most.
 In fact, while many categories have incredibly restarted the rise from April, the wine imported market didn’t see any light during the first half of 2020.

-In short, almost all the countries suffered a decrease in production and in export to China, especially France that see a 45% fall, followed by Italy, Spain and Australia with a 30%.
+In short, pretty much the whole world suffered a decrease in production and in wine export to China, especially France which saw a 45% fall, followed by Italy, Spain, and Australia at 30%.

 The only country that kept growing in the middle of a disaster was Argentina, with a 590% increase.

-What’s Chinese taste on the matter of imported wine?
+What are Chinese tastes in the matter of imported wine?

 The Rise of sparkling wine in China

-Even if the Chinese have always preferred still wine to the sparkling kind, the second is gaining market share in the last years, it has seen a steady growth from 2015 but sparkling wines still account for 90% of the imported wine market.
+Even if the Chinese have always preferred still wine to the sparkling kind, the second is gaining market shares in the last years, it has seen steady growth since 2015 but sparkling wines still account for 90% of the imported wine market.

-But in 2020, the order was shaken once again, because Chinese authorities accused Australian companies of violating anti-dumping regulations.
+In 2020, the order was shaken once again.
+China’s General Administration accused Australian wine export companies of violating anti-dumping regulations.
 This decision can turn the tables and makes it climb off the podium soon.

-Not even two years ago, France was leading undisturbed with the most famous wine in China the Bordeaux.
-It sounds weird but the Bordeaux is so famous in China that local wine becomes foreigners in comparison with it.
+Not even two years ago, France was leading undisturbed with the most famous red wine in China: the Bordeaux.
+It sounds weird but the Bordeaux red wine is so famous in China that local wines feel foreign in comparison with it.

-The reason why Bordeaux has no rivals is that French people have been very good in marketing, they have never sold a wine, they have sold an idea.
-When a Chinese buys this prestigious wine is like buying the symbol of sophistication.
+The reason why Bordeaux has no rivals is that French people have been very good at marketing, they have never sold a wine, they have sold an idea.
+When a Chinese buys this prestigious wine is like buying a symbol of sophistication.
 French wines have mostly positioned themselves on the premium market.

-However, with the new role of Australia (and Chile behind both) striving to gain market share, France has started to change its strategy and no more betting everything on one wine but reinforcing the position of other strong protagonists of its industry, such as the Rosé and the Champagne.
+However, with Australia (and Chile behind both) striving to gain market share, France has started to change its strategy and no more betting everything on one wine but reinforcing the position of other strong protagonists of its industry, such as white wine, Rosé, and Champagne.
 Champagne’s imports to China grew by 9.1% from 2018 to 2019.

-The Chinese market is witnessing the rapid growth of Chilean Wine in China
+The Chinese market is witnessing the rapid growth of Chilean Wine

 In 2020, Chile sold 154 million liters of wine to China, three times more than those sold in 2010.